 These Conferences in Matters of great Difficulty have sometimes lasted two Days, and are always carried on with great Temper and Modesty.
 If they do not come into some unanimous Resolution, the Meeting breaks up, but if they are Unanimous, (which they generally are) then they call in the young Men, and recommend to them the putting in Execution the Resolution, with their strongest and most lively Eloquence.
 And, indeed, they seem to me, both in Action and Expression, to be thorough Masters of true Eloquence; and making Allowances for badness of Interpreters, many of their Speeches are equal to those which we admire most in the Greek and Roman Writings.
 They generally in their Speeches use Similes and Metaphors.
-There Similes were quite new to me, and generally wonderful proper and wealth carried on.
+Their Similes were quite new to me, and generally wonderful proper and wealth carried on.
 But in Conferences among their chief Men they are more Laconic and concise.
 In fine, in speaking to their young Men they generally address to the Passions; in speaking to their old Men they apply to Reason only.
 For Example, Tomo-chi-chi, in his first set Speech to me, among other Things said, Here’s a little present; and then gave me a Buffalo’s Skin, painted on the inside with the Head and Feathers of an Eagle.
 He desired me to accept it, because the Eagle signified Speed, and the Buffalo Strength.
 That the English were as swift as the Bird, and as strong as the Beast; since like the first, they flew from the utmost Parts of the Earth over the vast Seas; and, like the second, nothing could withstand them.
 That the Feathers of the Eagle were soft, and signified Love; the Buffalo’s Skin warm, and signified Protection; therefore he hoped that we would Love and Protect their little Families.

-(story continues, edited here, for content)
+(story continues, edited here for content)

-Oct 30, 1735
+The Pennsylvania Gazette Oct 30, 1735

 1700’s The northern plains nomads came each fall to the Missouri River Villages.
 In the beginning of June, there arrive at the great fort on the bank of the river of the Mandan

 La Verendrye in 1739 said: “They bring dressed skins trimmed and ornamented with plumage and porcupine quills, painted in various colors, also white buffalo skins, and the Mandan give them in exchange grain and beans of which they have an ample supply” (fall of 1738)